 Name Туре Description other-MC string Other MC Status other-MC-status string The operational status of the Management Controller in the partner controller.
-This is not factored into system health. • Operational: The partner Management Controller is responding normally. • Not Operational: The local Management Controller has established communication with the partner Management Controller, but the partner is not responding because it's not currently in active-active or failed-over state. • Not Communicating: The partner Management Controller is not ready to communicate. • Unknown: The operational status of the partner Management Controller cannot be determined. other-MC-status- uint32 Numeric equivalent for the other-mc-status value. numeric • 1524: Not Communicating • 3231: Not Operational • 4749: Operational • 1496: Unknown shutdown-status
+This is not factored into system health.
+Operational: The partner Management Controller is responding normally.
+Not Operational: The local Management Controller has established communication with the partner Management Controller, but the partner is not responding because it's not currently in active-active or failed-over state.
+Not Communicating: The partner Management Controller is not ready to communicate.
+Unknown: The operational status of the partner Management Controller cannot be determined. other-MC-status-numeric uint32 Numeric equivalents for other-mc-status values.
+1524: Not Communicating 3231: Not Operational 4749: Operational 1496: Unknown shutdown-status